-The HGS system consists of alkaline water electrolysis electrolyzers (AWE), gas-liquid separators, purification systems, and auxiliary units.
-A Single Stack system can reach a capacity of up to 1,000 NM³/H (5 MW).
+The HGS system consists of alkaline water electrolysis (AWE) electrolyzers, liquid gas separators, purification systems and auxiliary units.
+The capacity of a Single Stack system is up to 1000 Nm³/h (5 MW).

 The electrolysis cell operates at a pressure of 1.6 or 3.2 MPa.
 The alkaline electrolysis cell is characterized by large hydrogen production volume, high hydrogen purity, long service life, reliable operation and low operation and maintenance requirements.